AD-Archer/the-anime-stock-market/README.md

 4. Vercel deploys the latest version from this repository
 5. GitHub Actions builds and pushes Docker images to Docker Hub
 6. Use Docker Compose to run the application locally or in production

+---

+## Kill Switch (Danger Zone)

+- The project includes an emergency kill endpoint at `POST /api/_internal/kill-switch`.
+- To enable: set `KILL_SWITCH_ENABLED=true` and configure `KILL_SWITCH_SECRET` in your environment (see `.env.example`).
+- To call: include header `x-kill-secret: <secret>` and header `x-kill-confirm: true` (or pass the same in the JSON body).
+This operation is irreversible.
+- There's also a UI control in the Admin panel under **Admin → Danger** which will ask you to type the secret and confirm before running.

+**Warning:** only enable this in controlled environments and keep the secret safe in your deployment platform.
+Never commit secrets to source control.